The Reset

 Nina’s smile lingered as she turned back to the mirror, spreading bright red lipstick over her thin lips, subtly edging past the lines to plump them up.
 Her body did the rest, but her slick moves had made her the underground star everyone whispered about.

 “Fuck, my tights are broken!” the girl muttered, rummaging nearby.
 “I knew it—I should’ve grabbed that second pair!”
-She stood, tossing skin-colored tights onto the desk.
+She stood, tossing skin-coloured tights onto the desk.
 “I can’t go on stage like this.”

 “Calm down,” Nina soothed.
 “It’s not the end of the world.
 They’re just waiting for you to take them off anyway.”